 Guest lists with specific names and birthdays of all members and invited guests must be generated for each function.
 (A student directory is not an acceptable guest list.
 Invitations should be issued to the guest(s) that a member wishes to invite to the event).
+The guest list template can be found here.

-Guest list must be submitted to the Office of Student Engagement by the Tuesday before the event at 12:00 pm.
+Guest list must be submitted to the Office of Student Engagement at least ten (10) business days in advance of the event.
+Failure to submit the guest list in time can result in the event not being approved.
 After this time, no substitutions or add-ons are permitted.